-The Michigan Public Health Code authorizes the department to regulate individuals with sanitarian registrations, not small businesses.
-Even if a registrant's practice qualified as a small business, the department could not exempt the registrant's small business because it would create disparity in the regulation of the profession.
+The Michigan Public Health Code authorizes the task force and the department to regulate individuals with physician's assistant licenses, not small businesses.
+Even if a licensee's practice qualified as a small business, the department could not exempt the licensee's small business because it would create disparity in the regulation of the profession.